Skip to main content

 • What trends in the profession should future teachers know about?

-• Review resume handouts to create or improve your resume.
+• Review UFV's resume handouts

 Preparing for UFV’s competitive BEd program requires gaining hands-on experience, building a strong professional network, and thoughtfully shaping your educational journey.
 By following these tips, you will strengthen your application and lay a solid foundation for your teaching program and career.